univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 #.
 Select ``Off`` in the list, click :guilabel:`Save` and navigate back to
    the authentication flow.

 #.
-Click :guilabel:`Add execution` to get to the *Create Authenticator Execution* page.
+In the authentication flow, click :guilabel:`Add execution` to open the *Create Authenticator Execution* page.

 #.
 Select ``Univention Authenticator`` in the list and click :guilabel:`Save`.